Ripen Figs! 7 Tips to Boost Fig Tree Harvests in Cold Climates

 Find out some of the top breba fig varieties for cold climates.

-Early Ripening Main Crop Figs
+Early-Ripening Main Crop Figs

 Look for fig varieties with a main crop that ripens early.

+My favourite main-crop fig variety is ‘Ronde de Bordeaux.’
+There are many other early main-crop fig varieties.
 Find out some of the top early-ripening fig varieties for cold climates.

 3. Grow a Fig Bush

-A well-branched bush usually has more branches than a tree.
-And more branches means more figs.
+A well-branched bush has more branches than a tree.

 Plus, if you're in a cold climate, more branches is like having fig insurance…so if some die off over the winter, you're more likely to have a few left to give you figs.

-4. Wake up Fig Trees Early
+4. Wake Up Fig Trees Early

 One solutions is to create a temporary shelter for an early wake-up.
+Like a hoop house or lean-to covered with clear plastic.
+Or maybe you have a sun room or some sort of protected space.

 5. Pinch Fig Shoot Tips

-6. Turn up the Heat
+6. Turn up the Heat to Ripen Faster

 Choose a warm location.
 More heat means more figs ripening in your short season.